The Spread of Communism

 - Warsaw Pact Nations: Albania, Bulgaria, Czechoslovakia, Romania, Poland and Hungary (communist from about 1945 to 1991).
 The Warsaw Pact was a military treaty signed by these countries and Russia.
 In short, it guaranteed that they would come to each other's aid if targeted by another country.

-It's interesting to note that the communist governments in all of these countries (except North Vietnam) collapsed right around the same time as the Soviet Union, which was a huge support to the smaller countries.
+It's interesting to note that the communist governments in all of these countries (except North Vietnam) collapsed right around the same time as the Soviet Union, which was a huge support to the smaller countries [source: Somin].

 If Stalin had his way, communism would have become much more widespread, especially in the West.
 In the 1930s, he enacted a plan to overtake this region with furious industrial development.
 His hope was that Russia would become such a military powerhouse that it would stand up to the other powerful nations, especially the United States.
 His efforts fell short, and as we've learned, the Soviet Union slowly fell apart due to these economic disadvantages.

 However, communism does have a presence in the United States today.
-The Communist Party USA supports political candidates in local elections.
-In fact, the group has even supported a presidential candidate as recently as 1984.
+The Communist Party USA is a left-wing group with about 5,000 members nationwide.
 The group advocates the end of the working class's exploitation and oppression.
 Ultimately, the party hopes to implement a socialist society where all people will benefit from the wealth present in the United States.
+The party experienced something of a boost in the USA after Donald Trump was elected president in 2016, likely because of the rise of democratic socialism peddled by candidates like Bernie Sanders [source: Gomez].

 Communism also rose to power in the following nations, where it is still alive today: